Human hair; from folds in the scalp to baldness

 Is the skin at the top of your head so hard that nothing could grow there?

-Does the skin feel compacted to the touch and more rigid than elsewhere on your body?
+Does the skin feel compacted to the touch, and stiffer than anywhere else on your body?

-If you do nothing, the situation will only get worse.
+If you do nothing, the situation will continue to worsen.

-Like the earth of a neglected garden, the skin of your scalp needs to be tilled if you want something to grow there.
+Like the earth of a neglected garden, the skin of your scalp needs to be worked if you want something to grow there.

-You don't need to buy expensive equipment to do the work.
+You don't need to buy expensive equipment to do this job.

-You are naturally equipped with the best tools to do the job.
+You are naturally equipped with the best tools for this task.

 Your fingernails.